 When you're installing new baseboard trim, you're faced with the decision of how to do the inside corner joints: Should you miter them or cope them?
 Mitering is generally the easier and faster technique for beginners, while many carpenters prefer coping for inside corners.
 If you have a lot of baseboard to run, it might be worth the time to learn the coping method, even if you're a newbie to trimwork.
 Coping takes longer for each cut, but it's more foolproof.

-A mitered joint is one in which the ends of the molding are butted together with two pieces with ends angled at 45 degrees to form a 90 degree inside corner.
+A mitered joint is made with both ends of the molding cut at a 45-degree angle and fitted together to form a 90-degree inside corner.
 This is the type of joinery used in most picture frames and many other woodworking projects where perfect 90-degree angles are required.
-A mitered joint is fairly easy to make if you have a well-tuned miter saw to make the cuts.
+Making a mitered joint requires a miter saw of some kind, either a power miter saw or a hand miter box.

 Pros and Cons of Coped Corners

 Trim carpenters and other professionals often prefer coped joints because they tend to open up less than miters when the wood shrinks during dry weather.
 Coped joints also accommodate out-of-square wall corners better than miters, which require a 90-degree corner for a perfect fit.
 Finally, coping is the traditional method of baseboard joinery and is considered a mark of craftsmanship.
 For this reason, it is often preferred for work with historic or period moldings.